FelipeAndrioli/algorithms--data_structures--problem_solving/README.md

 ## TODO's

-- [ ] Transform utils into a library
+- [ ] Transform algorithms and data structures into objects
     - [ ] Define a architecture for it
-    - [ ] Get the most used functions to add to it
 - [ ] Script to compile exercises
+- [ ] Transform the entire directory into a library (dll)